About Matrix Table Questions

 - Select a matrix table.

-- Under Answers, select either Single Answer Carousel or Multiple Answer Carousel (depending on whether respondents should select a single answer or multiple answers).
+- Under Answer type, select either Allow one answer or Allow multiple answers (depending on whether respondents should select a single answer or multiple answers).

-- Choose the position of your statement text.
+- Choose the Alignment of your statement text.
 You can choose from the following:

 - Select Show progress to add a progress bar to the carousel.
 This bar fills with color as the respondent answers the statements.